Lombok: Religion

 The island's indigenous Sasak people are predominantly Muslim.
 However, before the arrival of Islam Lombok experienced a long period of Hindu and Buddhist influence that reached the island through Java.
 A minority Balinese Hindu culture remains in Lombok.
 Islam may have first been brought to Lombok by traders arriving from Sumbawa in the 17th century who then established a following in eastern Lombok.
 Other accounts describe the first influences arriving in the first half of the sixteenth century.
 The palm leaf manuscript Babad Lombok which contains the history of Lombok describes how Sunan Prapen was sent by his father The Susuhunan Ratu of Giri on a military expedition to Lombok and Sumbawa in order to convert the population and propagate the new religion.
-However, the new religion took on a highly syncretistic character, frequently mixing animist and Hindu-Buddhist beliefs and practices with Islam.

 A more orthodox version of Islam increased in popularity in the early twentieth century.
-The Indonesian government religionization programs (acquiring of a religion) in Lombok during 1967 and 1968 led to a period of some considerable confusion in religious allegiances and practices.
+The Indonesian government religionisation programs (acquiring of a religion) in Lombok during 1967 and 1968 led to a period of some considerable confusion in religious allegiances and practices.
 These religionization programs later led to the emergence of more conformity in religious practices in Lombok.

 The Hindu minority religion is still practised in Lombok alongside the majority Muslim religion.
 Hinduism is followed by ethnic Balinese and by a minority of the indigenous Sasak.
 All the main Hindu religious ceremonies are celebrated in Lombok and there are many villages throughout Lombok that have a Hindu majority population.
 According to local legends two of the oldest villages on the island, Bayan, and Sembalun, were founded by a prince of Majapahit.
 According to the 2010 population census declared adherents of Hinduism numbered 101,000 people with the highest concentration in the Mataram Regency where they accounted for 14% of the population.
-The Ditjen Bimas Hindu (DBH)/ Hindu Religious Affairs Directorate's own analysis conducted in close association with Hindu communities throughout the country found that the number of Hindus in the population is much higher than counted in the government census.
-The survey carried out in 2012 found the Hindu population of Lombok to be 445,933.
-This figure is more in line with the commonly stated view that 10–15% of the Islands population is Hindu.